 Thought you’d be interested in a potential new treatment being developed in Australia.
 The use of PRRT and chemo (in particular CAPTEM) or ‘PRCRT’.
 The attached video is a presentation by Dr Michael Hofman who I see regularly on twitter posting some very interesting stuff.
 He’s a great advocate for NET patients.
 The video will explain in some detail how the treatment is thought to work together.
 Additionally, it also provides excellent PRRT information.
 Dr Hofman has some really interesting things to say.
 20 minutes – definitely recommended watching!
 CLICK HERE

+Opinion.
 Most people with an incurable Cancer will go through both good and bad periods.
 I quite liked a quote by a fellow patient who described that as the ‘ebb and flow’ of living with cancer and said the flow would always return at some point.
 I also liked a quote from a fellow blogger whose blog catchphrase is “Having a bad day shouldn’t mean having a bad life”.

 Sometimes there is a fine line between ‘poker face’ and ‘cancer card’.